feathers-plus/docs/source/v1/batch-loader/guide.md

 The above will result in one database service call, i.e. `users.find({ query: { id: { $in: [1, 2, 3, 4] } } })`, instead of 6.

 <p class="tip">*"[W]ill coalesce all requests made within the current event loop into a single call"* sounds ominous.
 Just don't worry about it.
 Make `usersLoader.load` and `usersLoader.loadMany` calls the same way you would `users.get` and `users.find`.
-Everything will work as expected while, behind the scenes, BatchLoader is making the fewest database calls logically possible.</p>
+Everything will work as expected while, behind the scenes, batch-loader is making the fewest database calls logically possible.</p>

 ### Batch Function